-Compression during the Jurassic and early Cretaceous resulted in subduction of oceanic plate material beneath continental crust of western North America, generating large volumes of intermediate to felsic melts along a magmatic arc and emplacement of plutons into the Sierra Nevada batholith.
+Compression during the Jurassic and Early Cretaceous resulted in subduction of oceanic plate material beneath continental crust of western North America, generating large volumes of intermediate to felsic melts along a magmatic arc and emplacement of plutons into the Sierra Nevada batholith.
 Continued compression resulted in accretion of oceanic arc terrane onto the continental margin, forming thrust belts and ophiolite sequences.
 Collectively, these Andean and Cordilleran style compression events are known as the Nevadan orogeny.
 The Nevadan orogeny resulted in substantial back-arc shortening and formation of the Luning-Fencemaker fold-thrust belt in Nevada (Wyld et al., 2003).
 A major mode of felsic plutonism also occurred in Nevada during the late Jurassic (~155-160 Ma) (du Bray, 2007).

 Late Jurassic and Cretaceous compression formed an extensive fold and thrust belt further east in Utah and Wyoming during the Sevier orogeny.
 Flat-slab subduction of the Farallon plate underneath North America from the late Cretaceous to Eocene resulted in thick-skinned deformation and uplift of the Rocky Mountains from New Mexico to British Columbia during the Laramide orogeny.
-The second major mode of felsic plutonism occurred in Nevada during this time (~90-95 Ma) (du Bray, 2007), associated with porphyry-style base metal mineralisation events.
+The second major mode of felsic plutonism occurred in Nevada during this time (~90-95 Ma) (du Bray, 2007), associated with porphyry-style base metal mineralization events.

 As the Laramide orogeny waned into the Eocene, there was a major transition from compressional to extensional tectonic regimes in Nevada.
-Extensional tectonic stresses, evidenced by block faulting and titling, have dominated Nevada from the late Eocene to the present.
-Three temporally distinct orientations of post-Cretaceous crustal extension have been identified: north-west-south-east in the late Eocene to middle Miocene; west-south-west-east-north-east in the middle Miocene; and north-west-south-east in the late Miocene to present (Zoback et al., 1994).
-These extension events resulted in the landform is characterised by a series of horsts and grabens that created narrow north-north-east oriented ranges separated by flat bottomed valleys.
-Extension and resultant crustal thinning are associated with the third major magmatic pulse in Nevada, during which time several porphyry copper-gold systems developed.
+Extensional tectonic stresses, evidenced by block faulting and titling, have dominated Nevada from the Late Eocene to the present.
+Three temporally distinct orientations of post-Cretaceous crustal extension have been identified: north-west-south-east in the Late Eocene to middle Miocene; west-south-west-east-north-east in the middle Miocene; and north-west-south-east in the late Miocene to present (Zoback et al., 1994).
+These extension events resulted in the development of basin and range physiography seen throughout central Nevada.
+The landform is characterized by a series of horsts and grabens that created narrow north-north-east oriented ranges separated by flat bottomed valleys.
+Extension and resultant crustal thinning are associated with the third major magmatic pulse in Nevada, during which time several porphyry coppergold systems developed.
 In addition, the famous Carlin-type gold deposits (CTGD) of northern Nevada are thought to have formed during this time (~36-42 Ma) (Cline et al., 2005).

-Magmatism of andesitic to rhyolitic affinity dominated from the late Eocene to early Miocene with the production of voluminous ash flowsheets, plutons, hypabyssal intrusives and calderas.
+Magmatism of andesitic to rhyolitic affinity dominated from the Late Eocene to Early Miocene with the production of voluminous ash flowsheets, plutons, hypabyssal intrusives and calderas.
 Volcanic arc-related andesitic igneous activity continued in western Nevada from early to late Miocene.
-Further east in central and eastern Nevada, rift related bi-modal rhyolite and tholeiitic basalt were emplaced in the mid Miocene and are related to epithermal silver-gold deposits in the region.
-A summary of significant geologic events of northern Nevada is presented in Figure 7.4.
+Further east in central and eastern Nevada, rift related bi-modal rhyolite and tholeiitic basalt were emplaced in the Mid Miocene and are related to epithermal silver-gold deposits in the region.
+A summary of significant geologic events of northern Nevada is presented in Figure 6.4.

-Figure 7.4 Major Igneous, Tectonic, and Mineralising Events in Northern Nevada
+Figure 6.4 Major Igneous, Tectonic, and Mineralizing Events in Northern Nevada